Data Provenance Auditing of Fine-Tuned Large Language Models with a Text-Preserving Technique: Provenance Auditing through Non-Visible Watermarks

-Rather, we compare this score with the score of counterfactuals, i.e. watermarks that were never used and cannot appear in a training dataset.
-Conveniently, a watermark $w$ is randomly sampled from a candidate set $W_K$ provided to the user by the trusted entity, and left-out elements may serve as counterfactuals.
+Given a watermarked collection $\col^\w$, we compare its score given by \textit{verif($\mathcal{L}, \col^\w, \lambda$)} to the score of counterfactuals, i.e. watermarks that were never used and cannot have been used in fine-tuning.
+Since $\w$ is randomly sampled from a candidate set $\ws_\lo$ , left-out elements may serve as counterfactuals.
 Importantly, a watermark cannot be scored \textit{ex nihilo}: the scores of the counterfactual watermarks must be computed in the same context as the one being tested.
-Thus, to test a watermark \(\w\) that has been embedded in a collection \(\col\), one must compare the score of \(\col^\w\) with the scores of the same collection watermarked with each element of \(\ws_{\lo}\) from which \w was drawn.
+Thus, \textit{verif($\mathcal{L}, \col^\w, \lambda$)} is ranked compared to \textit{verif($\mathcal{L}, \col^{w_\lo}, \lambda$)} for each $\w_{\lo} \in \ws_{\lo} \backslash \{\w\}$.
+Membership is claimed for a watermark if its score is $>0$ and its rank $\geq k$ for a given $k$.
 The procedure is given in Algorithm~\ref{alg:test}.
-We do not assume that the collection was either wholly used or wholly unused during training.
-Instead, we aim to determine whether any element of the collection has been used.

-While not providing an auditing approach, Zhang et al.~\cite{10992516} discussed the properties they should verify to obtain sound and tractable membership proofs.
-In particular, they demonstrated that the FPR of the ranking test is bounded if: \begin{enumerate} \item target data ($\w$) is explicitly sampled uniformly at random from a candidate set ($\ws_\lo$) whose left-out members serve as counterfactuals. \item the injected data does not impact other data published afterwards, e.g. if it carries no useful information.
-Since our proposed watermarks are wholly invisible, we argue that they are unlikely to impact the production of subsequent documents by third parties. \end{enumerate}
+While not providing an auditing approach, \citet{10992516} discussed the properties they should verify to obtain sound and tractable membership proofs.
+In particular, they demonstrated that the FPR of the ranking test is bounded if: (1) target data ($\w$) is explicitly sampled uniformly at random from a candidate set ($\ws_\lo$) whose left-out members serve as counterfactuals; (2) the injected data does not impact other data published afterwards, e.g. if it carries no useful information.
+Since our proposed watermarks are invisible, they are unlikely to impact the production of subsequent documents by third parties.
+Hence, our approach satisfies these conditions and, in line with~\cite{10992516}, we have FPR $\leq \frac{k}{\lo}$.